Online Sunshine Logo

 (2) Any person desiring to solicit funds within a facility shall first obtain a written permit therefor from the authority responsible for the administration of the facility.

-(a) An application in writing for such permit shall be submitted to the authority and shall set forth:
+(a) An application in writing for such permit must be submitted to the authority and must state:

-1. The full name, mailing address, and telephone number of the person or organization sponsoring, promoting, or conducting the proposed activities;
+1. The full name, street address, and telephone number of the person or organization sponsoring, promoting, or conducting the proposed activities;

-2. The full name, mailing address, and telephone number of each person who will participate in such activities and of the person who will have supervision of and responsibility for the proposed activities;
+2. The full name, street address, and telephone number of each person who will participate in such activities and of the person who will have supervision of and responsibility for the proposed activities;

 3. A description of the proposed activities indicating the type of communication to be involved;